We’d be willing to bet that you haven’t yet fully grasped just how important it is to keep your Facebook campaigns optimized.

 - Interested in

-Many of these elements are directly related to your Facebook target audience, meaning that the way you set up your campaign targeting can have a huge effect on the Facebook ads results.
+Many of these elements are directly related to your Facebook target audience, meaning that the way you set up your campaign targeting can have a huge effect on your Facebook ads results.

 Optimizing your Facebook target audience starts by learning about your prospects’ interests and creating some Facebook Saved Audiences.